-Poorly managed or un-controlled changes can harm your project severely; including missed deadlines, budget overruns, and even project failure.
-Adding extra work and the requirement for extra budget and resources may impact your ability to deliver on target.
+Poorly managed or uncontrolled changes can harm your project severely, leading to missed deadlines, budget overruns, and even project failure.
+Adding extra work and requiring extra budget and resources may impact your ability to deliver on target.

-To emphasise this point, poor estimates in the planning phase (39%) and changes in scope mid-project (41%) were reported as the top two reasons for project delays in the 2014 Global PPM survey by PwC.
+In fact, poor estimates in the planning phase (39%) and changes in scope mid-project (41%) are reported as the top 2 reasons for project failure in the Global PPM survey by PwC.

-Fortunately, it doesn't need to be a major issue.
-So long as the initial scope is clearly defined, all changes during the lifecycle of your project are well managed, and you utilise powerful project management software, that provides change control features, then it is still possible to deliver projects successfully.
+Fortunately, change doesn't need to mean project failure.
+So long as the initial scope is clearly defined, changes made during the life cycle of your project are well managed, and you use project management software that provides change control features, it's still possible to deliver projects successfully.

 Defining Your Project

-Defining a project scope that is specific, clear and attainable and ensuring any scope changes are carefully controlled is key to capital project management success.
+Defining a project scope that is specific, clear, and attainable while ensuring any scope changes are carefully controlled is key to capital project management success.

-Investing the time and effort in detailed project definition at the beginning of the project, before costs and deadlines begin to pile up, can remove headaches further down the line and help keep the project on-track in terms of time and budget.
+Investing the time and effort in detailed project definition at the beginning of the project, before costs and deadlines begin to pile up, can clear roadblocks further down the line and keep the project on track in terms of time and budget.

-At the outset of your project, effort should be made to ensure that there are no gaps in the statement of work that can lead to scope changes later in the execution phase.
+At the outset of your project, ensure there aren't any gaps in the statement of work document that can lead to scope changes later in the execution phase.

-It is vital that all changes are assessed in the dimensions of the budget plan, the resource plan, and the project schedule.
-Also, remember that if extra work is added to the project it is not self-funding and more budget should be added to cover this increase in workload.
+It's vital that all changes are assessed in the dimensions of the budget plan, the resource plan, and the project schedule.
+Also, remember that if extra work is added to the project, it's not self-funding and more budget should be added to cover this increase in workload.

-Scope changes can come from internal or external sources, but if requests for change are frequent and numerous it can be a clear indicator of a poorly-defined project scope and a poorly defined project baseline.
+Scope changes can come from internal or external sources, but if requests for change are frequent and numerous, it can be a clear indicator of a poorly-defined project scope and an inaccurate project baseline.

 Timing of Scope Changes

-Everyone seems to understand that the further into the project life-cycle or phases, the costlier the scope changes get and the financial impact of even a small scope change can be quite large because it may involve reversing previous decisions, making completed work obsolete.
+Everyone knows that the further into the project life cycle or phases, the costlier the scope changes get.
+The financial impact of even a small scope change late in the project can be large because it may involve reversing previous decisions, making completed work obsolete.

 Haunted by Scope Creep?

-Scope creep is what happens when changes are included in the project scope of work without a proper change control process in place.
-Unfortunately, many project managers are facing projects where scope creep is a real issue.
-In order to avoid scope creep, and stay on schedule, you need to follow these tips:
+Scope creep happens when changes are included in the project scope of work without a proper change control process in place.
+Unfortunately, for many project managers, scope creep is still a real issue.
+To avoid scope creep and stay on schedule, follow these tips:

-- Ensure that the scope of work is well defined and that the schedule and the resource plan is focused on the deliverables and how to complete the deliverables described.
-Work that is not part of the defined scope, should not be included in the project schedule.
+- Ensure the scope of work is well defined.
+The schedule and resource plan should focus on the deliverables and how to complete the deliverables described.
+Work that's not part of the defined scope should not be included in the project schedule.